REVMA

 Popular Stucco Finishes and Textures

-Sand or Float Finish
+Sand or Float Textures

 One of the most common finishes, this has a fine, sandy texture, achieved by rubbing the surface with a float tool.
+Perfect for residential applications.

 Stucco Maintenance and Repair